notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 If you're thinking *"whoa, whoa, whoa...
 WUT are those weird DERIVE things?!?!"*, don't worry, they're your friend!

-The `diesel_codegen` crate takes all of those `#[derive()]`'s and writes boilerplate code so we may focus on the business logic of our application.
+The `diesel_codegen` crate takes some of those `#[derive()]`'s and generates boilerplate code so we may focus on the business logic of our application.

-`Debug` should look somewhat familiar.
+`Debug` should look somewhat familiar because it is provided by the Rust language and not Diesel.
 It enables you to print/format values that otherwise don't have a way to be printed.
-If you're unfamiliar, please check out the official [Derive] docs.
+If you're unfamiliar with `Debug`, please check out the official [Derive] docs.

-The really interesting derives are `Queryable` and `Insertable`.
+The really interesting derives are `Insertable` and `Queryable`.
 `Insertable` is Diesel's way of saying that *the values of this struct map to the columns of a table and can be inserted in a row*

 `Insertable` structs should be designed to closely mirror the data being passed around by web forms or API endpoints.